Lupus: Eyes

 Up to one-third of patients report that their eyes are affected.
-The most common diseases are dry eye syndrome and secondary Sjögren's syndrome, but episcleritis, scleritis, retinopathy (more often affecting both eyes than one), ischemic optic neuropathy, retinal detachment, and secondary angle-closure glaucoma may occur.
+The most common diseases are dry eye syndrome and secondary Sjögren's disease, but episcleritis, scleritis, retinopathy (more often affecting both eyes than one), ischemic optic neuropathy, retinal detachment, and secondary angle-closure glaucoma may occur.
 In addition, the medications used to treat SLE can cause eye disease: long-term glucocorticoid use can cause cataracts and secondary open-angle glaucoma, and long-term hydroxychloroquine treatment can cause vortex keratopathy and maculopathy.

 Reproductive

 While most pregnancies have positive outcomes, there is a greater risk of adverse events occurring during pregnancy.
 SLE causes an increased rate of fetal death in utero and spontaneous abortion (miscarriage).
 The overall live-birth rate in people with SLE has been estimated to be 72%.
 Pregnancy outcome appears to be worse in people with SLE whose disease flares up during pregnancy.

 Neonatal lupus is the occurrence of SLE symptoms in an infant born from a mother with SLE, most commonly presenting with a rash resembling discoid lupus erythematosus, and sometimes with systemic abnormalities such as heart block or enlargement of the liver and spleen.
 Neonatal lupus is usually benign and self-limited.

 Medications for treatment of SLE can carry severe risks for female and male reproduction.
-Cyclophosphamide (also known as Cytoxan), can lead to infertility by causing premature ovarian insufficiency (POI), the loss of normal function of one's ovaries prior to age forty.
-Methotrexate can cause termination or deformity in fetuses and is a common abortifacient, and for men taking a high dose and planning to father, a discontinuation period of 6 months is recommended before insemination.
+Cyclophosphamide can lead to infertility by causing premature ovarian insufficiency (POI), the loss of normal function of one's ovaries prior to age forty.
+Methotrexate can cause termination or deformity in fetuses and is a common abortifacient, and for men taking a high dose and planning to father children, a discontinuation period of six months is recommended before insemination.